GridlockNetwork/Resources/whitepapers/readme.md

 With this architecture, funds transfer and transaction signing occur as follows:

-1) The user transmits one packet of transactiom information for each participating storage device to *any* participating storage device.
+1) The user transmits one packet of transaction information for each participating storage device to *any* participating storage device.
 The first contacted device becomes the 'primary device' and is responsible for communication between other participants, as well as transaction signing.
 The primary device forwards transaction packets to their designated participants.

 2) Each storage device validates the user's credentials.
 If accepted, it returns their portion of the signed transaction back to the primary device.